SantiVinius/SantiVinius/README.md

 ## Hello, I'm Vínius 👋

-- 🌱 I’m currently learning web development technologies (ReactJS, Node, Typescript)
-- 💪🏼 Goals: Study and learn a lot to get my first job as a jr dev in 2022.
+- 🌱 Currently I work as a full stack dev at Grupo New Space
 - ⚡ Fun fact: My second favorite area is sales and marketing.

 ## I’m currently learning